ldelaprade/JavaCodingStyle/Functions.md

 );

 // lambdas
-// ==> Let's avoid this
-shutdownManager.addShutdownHook(() -> {
+// ==> Let's avoid this commonly seen style shutdownManager.addShutdownHook(() -> {
     producer.close();
     // give a bit of time to stop..
     Thread.sleep(200);
 });

-// ==> Try this much clearer version instead
+// ==> Try this much clearer version instead.
-// parenthesis are first class blocks delimiters
+// Remember that parenthesis are first class blocks delimiters.
 // closing a block with '});' becomes unacceptable. shutdownManager.addShutdownHook
 (